-We suggest that the model biases in sea ice extent, concentration, and thickness are linked to the model biases in stratification and upper ocean heat content, with overly deep winter mixed layers related to weak model stratification entraining heat from an overly warm and shallow Atlantic Water mass, particularly in the eastern Arctic.
+We suggest that the model biases in sea ice extent, concentration, and thickness are linked to the model biases in stratification and upper-ocean heat content.
+Overly deep model winter mixed layers are associated with weak model stratification, resulting in the entrainment of heat from an overly warm and shallow Atlantic Water mass, particularly in the eastern Arctic.
 These linked processes may accelerate each other through positive feedbacks, including both the brine rejection feedback and the ice-wind-ocean feedback mechanism.
+The model's impressive horizontal resolution does not effectively overcome these discrepancies in upper-ocean dynamics.
+Increased vertical resolution or more effective mixed layer parameterizations could potentially help to alleviate this issue.